eclab/edisyn/README.md

 Donations are welcome via Paypal to my email address (sean@cs.gmu.edu).

 ## What's New

+Version 29 has two changes:

+* New Sequential Prophet Rev2 Editor, courtesy of Wim Verheyen
+* Bug fixes to the Roland D-110 Editor

 Version 28 has many improvements, but the big ones are: